hadronzoo/cron-stream/README.md

 `cron-stream` takes a cron string and the following optional keywords:

-  - `:timezone` evaluate the cron expression in a given TimeZone.
+  - `:timezone` evaluate the cron expression in a given `TimeZone`.
 Defaults to the local system timezone.

   - `:max-error` the largest allowable error (in milliseconds).
 Defaults to 50 ms.